Air Quality and Infection Rate

 Infection Control History

-Most experts on infection control will point to the work of Florence Nightingale during the Crimean War as the most significant research ever done on the causes and prevention of infections in health care facilities.
-At that time horrible infections and resulting high death rates were the norm rather than the exception.
-Any surgical procedure, no matter how minor, was life threatening.
+Most experts on infection control will point to the work of Florence Nightingale during the Crimean War as the most significant research ever done on the causes and prevention of infections in healthcare facilities.
+At that time, horrible infections and resulting high death rates were the norm rather than the exception.
+Any surgical procedure, no matter how minor, was life-threatening.
 Nurse Nightingale had the radical (for the time) idea that a cleaner environment might result in an improved outcome for her patients.
-She urged those she worked with to clean themselves, the instruments they worked with and their surroundings between contacts with their patients.
+She urged those she worked with to clean themselves, the instruments they worked with, and their surroundings between contact with their patients.
 What resulted was a dramatic improvement in survival for the patients.

-For the next half century, cleaning and scrubbing was virtually the total infection control strategy for healthcare facilities.
-Although cleanliness in healthcare is still emphasized, the development of broad-spectrum antibiotics during and following the Second World War brought a powerful new weapon to the fight against the spread of infections.
-It became possible to quickly halt the progress of an infection by administering antibiotics.
+For the next half-century, cleaning and scrubbing was virtually the total infection control strategy for healthcare facilities.
+Although cleanliness in healthcare is still emphasized, the development of broad-spectrum antibiotics during and following World War II brought a powerful new weapon to the fight against the spread of infections.
+It became possible to quickly halt the progress of infection by administering antibiotics.
 Germs that once were a threat to life came to be regarded as minor inconveniences.
 When a patient was especially at risk or scheduled for surgery, they would be given a preventative dose of these new wonder drugs that would prevent most infections.

 Infection Control Concerns Increasing Today